-ICMA’s Conference Assistance Scholarships are divided into three categories:
+ICMA’s Conference Assistance is divided into three categories:

-- The Young Professional Scholarship is open to any ICMA member with three years’ or fewer experience as a full-time local government employee.
-There is no minimum salary requirement, although salary may be considered during the evaluation process.
+- Early Career Professional is open to any ICMA member with three years’ or fewer experience as a full-time local government employee.
+There is no minimum salary requirement, although salary might be considered during the evaluation process.
 (See note under "How to Apply")

-- The Workplace Diversity Scholarship is open to any ICMA member who is female, a minority, or identifies as LGBTQ.
-It is the applicant’s responsibility to demonstrate (through additional information included in a required essay) how his or her background merits receipt of a diversity scholarship and how the local government and the community served will benefit from the individual’s conference attendance.
-There is no minimum salary or tenure cutoff for the Workplace Diversity Scholarship, although those factors may be considered during the evaluation process.
+- Workplace Diversity is open to any ICMA member who is female, a minority, or identifies as LGBTQ.
+It is the applicant’s responsibility to demonstrate (through additional information included in a required essay) how his or her background merits receipt of an equity award and how the local government and the community served will benefit from the individual’s conference attendance.
+There is no minimum salary or tenure cutoff for the Workplace Diversity award, although those factors may be considered during the evaluation process.

-- The Small Community Employee Scholarship is open to any member serving in a small community with limited financial resources.
-Applicants can self-select to apply for this scholarship.
+- Small Community Employee is open to any member serving in a small community with limited financial resources.
+Applicants can self-select to apply for this award.
 There is no minimum salary requirement, although salary might be considered during the evaluation process.

 Conference Assistance Scholarship Eligibility

 To be eligible for any of ICMA’s Conference Assistance Scholarships (Early Career Professional, Workplace Diversity, Small Community Employee), an applicant must:

 - Be a member of ICMA at time of application.

-- Be a first-time ICMA Annual Conference. (this requirement will not apply next year to those who attend the 2020 Digital Event: UNITE and is also not applicable to persons who attended a past conference as a student member or a fellow).
+- Must not have attended the 2019 ICMA Annual Conference. (this requirement will not apply next year to those who attend the 2020 Digital Event: UNITE and is also not applicable to persons who attended a past conference as a student member or a fellow).

-- Be a full-time local government employee (no part-time interns).
+- Be a full-time local government employee (not a part-time intern).

 - Submit a completed application (see below).

-- Demonstrate, through an essay, an avid interest in a career in local government management.
+- Demonstrate, through a 500-word (or less) essay, an avid interest in a career in local government management.

-Recipients of the Young Professional, Workplace Diversity or Small Community Employee Conference Assistance Scholarships receive complimentary registration to the ICMA Annual Conference and may receive limited travel/hotel assistance based on distance traveled.
+The top eight recipients of the Early Career Professional, Workplace Diversity or Small Community Employee Conference Assistance Scholarship receive complimentary registration to the ICMA Annual Conference.

 Eligible candidates can submit an application to multiple categories, if they meet the requirements.